eticasai/eticas-audit/README.md

 - **Performance Analysis**: Metrics to assess model performance, accuracy, and recall.
 - **Model Drift Monitoring**: Detect and measure changes in data distributions and model behavior over time.

-## **ITACA: Monitoring & Auditing Platform** ⚖️
+## 🌟 <span style="background-color:yellow">ITACA: Monitoring & Auditing Platform</span> 🌟
+Desbloquea el verdadero potencial de tus modelos con **ITACA**.

-If you want to unlock the full potential that Eticas offers, you can switch to our subscription model.
-ITACA is a SaaS platform that enables monitoring of your model’s stages.
-You can easily integrate it into your processes through our library and API.
+🟡 Unlock the full potential of Eticas by upgrading to our subscription model!
+With ITACA, our powerful SaaS platform, you can monitor every stage of your model’s lifecycle seamlessly.
+Easily integrate ITACA into your workflows with our library and API—start optimizing your models today!

 - **Audit Subscription** 🔎: Stay compliant with major regulations and laws on bias and fairness.

-Learn more about our platform at [ITACA – Monitoring & Auditing Platform](https://eticas.ai/itaca/).
+Learn more about our platform at [🔗 ITACA – Monitoring & Auditing Platform](https://eticas.ai/itaca/).

 | <img src="docs/itaca_dash.jpg" width="400" /> | <img src="docs/itaca_overview.jpg" width="400" />